magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-35773-tax-appears-on-invoice-with-100-discount.md

 labels: 100% discount,2.3.6,2.3.6-p1,2.3.7,2.4.1,2.4.1-p1,2.4.1-p2,2.4.2,QPT 1.0.22,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,grand total,invoice,tax miscalculated,Adobe Commerce,cloud infrastructure,on-premises
 ---

 The MDVA-35773 patch fixes the issue with the Grand Total not being shown as zero on the invoice for orders with a 100% discount.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.22 is installed.
 The patch ID is MDVA-35773.
-Please note that the issue is fixed in Adobe Commerce version 2.4.3.
+Please note that the issue was fixed in Adobe Commerce version 2.4.3.

 ## Affected products and versions